 Why Blockchain is the future?

 Have any thoughts, ideas, comments or suggestions?
-You can send them to my inbox directly at firstname.lastname@example.org.
+You can send them to my inbox directly.
+Write to me at firstname.lastname@example.org.